-• Get the word out to your neighbors and encourage them to subscribe to our mailing list and make a donation.
+• Get the word out to your neighbors and encourage them to subscribe to our mailing list.

-• Let your community association know this is a priority for you and you want them to take a stand.
+• Let your HOA or Community Association know this is a priority for you and you want them to take a stand.

 • Write to The Associated's executives, board and fundraisers, and to the media, and let them know how you feel about this plan.

 We want the Associated to do something they have thus far declined to do: negotiate with the community to reduce the density of the proposed development to one more in keeping with surrounding neighborhoods, such as one home per acre on the 12-acre site.

 January 5, 2019 update: The latest appeal of our case against the development plan for the 56 houses was made at the Court of Special Appeals in Annapolis.
 For the first time, our case was heard by a panel of judges from outside Baltimore County, and they asked the Venable attorney representing The Associated some pointed questions.
 Our attorney, Carroll Holzer, felt the hearing went well.
 A decision could take another month, another year, or anything in between.
 After that there is one more appeal possible.

 February 4, 2018 update: The latest appeal to Circuit Court of Baltimore County was issued in December 2017 and upheld the prior decision of the Administrative Law Judge in 2016, to allow the Associated's development plan to proceed.